ReGRoW – LMICs

 Do you want to stay up-to-date with announcements, reminders, and volunteer opportunities about the ReGRoW?

-The ReGRoW pilot funds proof-of-concept clinical trials, of any design, that can determine whether or not a repurposed therapy may have a direct and positive impact on patients.
+The ReGRoW program funds proof-of-concept clinical trials, of any design, that can determine whether or not a repurposed therapy may have a direct and positive impact on patients.
 We accept project proposals with budgets that are US$50,000 or less, or that have budgets greater than US$50,000 and have already received funding from other sources and are looking for additional funding sources.

 More About Cures Within Reach